Abnormal Hair Growth

 - Plaster application (temporary).

-- Repeated application of minoxidil, potent topical steroid, iodine, psoralens (topical PUVA).
+- Repeated application of minoxidil, potent topical steroid, iodine, and psoralens (topical PUVA).

 All the above methods are based on the cosmetic approach and therefore are not covered by medical insurance.
 Having too much hair on your face and other areas can affect self-esteem and confidence.

-It can cause embarrassment for the affected person and restrict him / her from participating in outdoor activities.
+It can cause embarrassment for the affected person and restrict them from participating in outdoor activities.

-In hypertrichosis, no method has been shown to be effective.
-In general, the combination of one or more methods can give positive results.
-Your doctor would consider several factors such as the nature of the growth, the site of hair growth and the intensity of hair growth before deciding about treating it.
+In hypertrichosis, no method is effective.
+In general, combining one or more processes can give positive results.
+Before deciding about treating it, your doctor would consider several factors, such as the nature of the growth, the site of hair growth, and the intensity of hair growth.

-Laser therapy is widely preferred by many patients with hypertrichosis since the results are promising and the hair can be permanently removed.
-Other methods such as waxing, shaving and chemical hair removal have to be repeated from time to time.
+Many patients with hypertrichosis widely prefer laser therapy since the results are promising, and the hair can be permanently removed.
+Other methods such as waxing, shaving, and chemical hair removal have to be repeated from time to time.

-Hair whitening In theory it is a fairly reliable treatment, however there is a risk of reaction and irritation caused by not performing an allergy test before starting with this method of treatment.
+Hair whitening In theory, it is a reasonably reliable treatment.
+However, there is a risk of reaction and irritation caused by not performing an allergy test before starting with this treatment method.

-Depilation with ointments and creams that weaken the hair at the skin level.
-The shaver can be avoided, however with this method it is possible to cause skin level irritation.
-Strong odor is common in creams that have thiols as a base.
-A test to rule out allergies before use is highly recommended.
+Depilation with ointments and creams weakens the hair at the skin level.
+The shaver can be avoided; however, this method can cause skin level irritation.
+A strong odor is familiar in creams with thiols as a base—a test to rule out allergies before use is highly recommended.

-The diathermy or also called electrolysis is able to weaken and destroy the hair follicles by inserting a water in each follicle and applying an electric current.
+The diathermy or electrolysis can weaken and destroy the hair follicles by inserting water into each follicle and applying an electric current.

-One of its contraindications to the pain of this treatment, in addition to its cost, and its progress is usually quite slow compared to laser hair removal.
-It is essential that a professional perform this treatment to avoid long-term scars.
+One of its contraindications to the pain of this treatment and its cost, and its progress is usually relatively slow compared to laser hair removal.
+A professional must perform this treatment to avoid long-term scars.

 Laser hair removal is one of the best therapies to treat this condition, being the best option to eliminate body hair.
-Something costly but it’s worth it and it should be done with the vigilance of a professional doctor.
-Some scars, redness of the area, changes in skin tones are some of its side effects.
+Something costly, but it is worth it, and it should be done with the vigilance of a professional doctor.
+Some of its side effects are scars, redness of the area, and changes in skin tones.